wordpress-mobile/gutenberg-mobile/WPAndroid Integration.md

 - Update `ext.gutenbergMobileVersion` property in [build.gradle](https://github.com/wordpress-mobile/WordPress-Android/blob/develop/build.gradle) to the new version

 In order to test this, make sure `localGutenbergMobilePath` in your `local-builds.gradle` file is commented out as otherwise the binary version will be ignored.

+**Note:** The `Build Android RN Bridge & Publish to Bintray` task in `gutenberg-mobile` needs to complete before WPAndroid's `Installable Build` CI task will succeed.
+As such, you may see WPAndroid's CI tasks fail with a 403 error if they run before the `gutenberg-mobile` task completes.
+You can either wait for wait for `gutenberg-mobile`'s CI task to pass before pushing changes to `ext.gutenbergMobileVersion` or restart failed WPAndroid CI tasks after `gutenberg-mobile`'s CI task passes.

 ---